 Why buy the best electric shaver, you might ask.
-Not all men shave every day any more.
+Not all men shave every day anymore.
 Well, not their faces anyway.
 Some men barely shave at all.
-But for the old guard who prefer a smooth appearance, and younger men turning away from the beard, an electric razor is just the thing, and these are the best electric shavers.
+But for the old guard who prefers a smooth appearance, and younger men turning away from the beard, an electric razor is just the thing, and these are the best electric shavers.

 Having tried all these models, it's actually quite hard to differentiate between the most expensive, 'flagship' models.
 I tried them on a daily basis, after three days and – in a bid to be more scientific – I grew a bit of a beard and then trimmed it to 3mm with one of our best beard trimmers.

 So what was my verdict?
 For the overall quality of shave at a non-crazy price, I'd personally recommend Braun's updated flagship Series 9.
 It gets you smooth even if you haven't shaved for 3 days and I prefer the feel of foil to rotary.